ferrocene/ferrocene/ferrocene/doc/qualification-plan/src/development.rst

 Tickets must be created in the project management tool under the respective project board, they must be appropriately scoped, and they must detail acceptance criteria.

+The ticket shall detail which parts of Ferrocene are expected to be impacted.
+That could be for example rustc, libcore, the qualification documentation etc.
+Also it shall detail which tests have to be added.

 Large tickets must be broken down into smaller, independent tickets.
 A ticket must be approved by at least one other member of the Ferrocene team without any concerns.